fraspass/hep/README.md

 # Hierarchical Hawkes functions

-This repository contains a _Python_ library supporting the paper *Heard, N.A., Lyzinski, V.P. and Sanna Passino, F. (2025) "Hierarchical Hawkes functions" (TBD)*, available as a preprint on [arXiv](https://arxiv.org/abs/2509.00000).
+This repository contains a _Python_ library supporting the paper *Sanna Passino, F., Heard, N. A., Brown, J. W., Frost, W. N., and Lyzinski, V. P. (2026), "Hierarchical excitatory processes for modelling event-time data in the presence of exogenous stimuli"*, available as a preprint on [arXiv](https://arxiv.org/abs/2605.00000).

 The library `hep` can be installed in edit mode as follows:
 ```